Chung Ho-yong

-General Chung Ho-yong (born 10 September 1932) is a South Korean politician and army general, who was held the positions of minister of the interior and later minister of defense.
-He is considered as one of the best friends of Chun Doo-hwan and Roh Tae-woo, who both served as President of South Korea.
+General Chung Ho-yong (10 September 1932 – 13 September 2026) was a South Korean politician and army general, who held the positions of minister of home affairs and later minister of defense.
+He was considered one of the closest allies of Chun Doo-hwan and Roh Tae-woo, who both served as President of South Korea.

-In January 1996, Chung was tried over his complicity in the brutal suppression of the Gwangju Uprising.
+In January 1996, Chung was tried for his complicity in the brutal suppression of the Gwangju Uprising.
 Later that year, he was found guilty of treason.
-The prosecution requested a life sentence, albeit Chung instead received a 10-year sentence.
+The prosecution requested a life sentence, but Chung instead received a 10-year sentence.
 In December 1997, Chung was released from prison after being pardoned by President Kim Young-sam.